Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 		var stackData = stack.keys(level)(groupedData);
 ```

 This section is important because we have to process and reorganise the data in a way that it will not bring unnecessary difficulty when going through the processed data in order to display them into a graph.
+Since we are going to make a stacked bar chart, in this whole process we are mainly trying to read the data, set the scales domain according to the data, and  arrange the data into an easily readable stacked arrays of data.

 ```javascript
 var groupedDatas = d3.nest()